aditya2397/537cat/README.md

 # No Comments
-The `.c` and `.h` files don't have any comments, because I believe that if I could not explain things well in a programming language like C, I probably won't do any better with comments in a natural language in English.
+The `.c` and `.h` files don't have any comments, because I believe that if I could not explain things well in a programming language like C, I probably won't do any better with comments in a natural language (English).
 Plus, the compiler doesn't check comments, so I might write complete nonsense in the comments and confuse you.
 With no comments, you're guaranteed that the compiler agrees with everything I've said in my code.